Decoding Volume: How Many Ounces are in 125ml? A complete walkthrough

 Q: What is the most accurate conversion of 125ml to ounces?

 A: The accuracy of the conversion depends on the number of decimal places used.
 While we provided approximations, using more decimal places in the conversion factor will yield a more precise result.
-However, for most practical purposes, the approximated values provided are sufficient.
+Still, for most practical purposes, the approximated values provided are sufficient.

 Q: Why are there different fluid ounces (US and UK)?